nivmichael/MySoftware/README.md

 3. password | varchar 100
 4. created_at datetime

+!Save all the commands in the changes.sql file
 Insert one user into the table.
-Save all the commands in the changes.sql file
+Add an 'address'column to the table.

 ### Create a popup login page (index.php)
 Once the local site is set up, create a login button in index.php.